ofirte/needleInHayStack/README.md

-# niddleInHayStack
+# needleInHayStack

-niddleInHayStack is a cpp script for searching patterns in large text files.
+needleInHayStack is a cpp script for searching patterns in large text files.

 ## Installation